thheller/calva-cljs-testbed/README.md

 ## Removing the :js-options From the :extension Build

-If we remove the `:js-options` from the `:extension` build, then the `:extension` build succeeds, but after we start the extension host and run the "Hello World" command, we get the folloiwing error popup:
+If we remove the `:js-options` from the `:extension` build, then the `:extension` build succeeds, but after we start the extension host and run the "Hello World" command, we get the following error popup:

 ```text
 Activating extension 'undefined_publisher.calvacljstestbed' failed: No protocol method ISwap.-swap! defined for type cljs.core/Atom: [object Object].